-Flash in the Pan or Game Changer: Spotting Enduring Business TrendsPartner and Co-head of the European Retail Practice at Oliver Wyman Partner at Oliver Wyman Labs and Retail
+Flash in the Pan or Game Changer: Spotting Enduring Business TrendsPartner and Global Co-lead for the Retail Practice at Oliver Wyman Partner at Oliver Wyman Labs and Retail

 Some business trends come and go.
 Others—like the Internet—end up rewriting the rulebook and leave us wondering how we didn’t identify them as fundamental shifts from the start.
 Why is this, and how does one tell the difference?

 Trends that are based on the ebb and flow of fashion, tastes or preferences will be like the latest hot toy at Christmas or this season’s shoes: not built to last.
 On the other hand, long-lasting trends are usually underpinned by some economic and/or customer fundamentals, making wholesale change just a matter of time.

 An obvious example over the last decade is the smartphone, which provided dramatically improved functionality compared to a typical mobile phone and then rapidly became more affordable as production volumes increased and more competing products came to market.
 Although the first smartphone products were clunky, with short battery life, the overall experience was far superior to their predecessors.
 As a result, the trend was unstoppable because the foundations were fundamentally strong, rooted in clear improvements for the end user.
 While adoption took some time, smartphones are now ubiquitous across the developed world, and reaching into much of the developing world, as lower cost manufacturers enter the market.

 In the business environment of today, we always look to the fundamental foundations of a trend to predict whether it is here to stay.
 In essence, we seek to understand if the trend delivers a clear improvement in the user experience, or if it’s driven purely by fashion and taste.